deeppavlov/chatsky/docs/source/user_guides/superset_guide.rst

     Plots for pipeline-produced dialog annotations.

 On some occasions, Superset can show warnings about the database connection being faulty.
-In that case, you can navigate to the `Database Connections` section through the `Settings` menu and edit the `dff_database` instance updating the credentials.
+In that case, you can navigate to the `Database Connections` section through the `Settings` menu and edit the `chatsky_database` instance updating the credentials.

 .. figure:: ../_static/images/databases.png